 Worship at St. Philip’s

 We are a vibrant, welcoming and growing congregation, worshiping in a circa 1810 former one-room schoolhouse in New Hope, Pennsylvania.
 Whether it’s a normal Sunday Eucharist with about 80 people in attendance or a special mass bursting at the seams, worship at St. Philip’s has an intimacy and immediacy that is anything but institutional.

 Yet St. Philip’s is also a sacrament- and prayer-centered church adhering in identity and mission to the greater Episcopal Church USA.
 We follow the contemporary service found at www.lectionarypage.net.

 Walk the walk with us – one step at a time.

 Service is an important part of our commitment to be “boldly incarnational” in the world — whether through cooking for the monthly Peacemeal dinner, participating in CB-VOL, writing in support of prisoners of conscience throughout the world or “simply” caring for the pastoral needs of people inside and outside our community.

 So, come walk the walk with us.
 Visit us on a Sunday or a holy day.
 Join us for one of our service events.
 Take part in the discussion at an adult forum between Sunday masses.
 Or simply sit quietly in our memorial garden or take a walk in our outdoor labyrinth.

-At St. Philip’s, all are welcome — and we really mean it.
+At St. Philip’s, everyone is welcome – and we really mean it.

-3 friendly reminders from the vestry about customs of the parish
+Three friendly reminders from the vestry about customs of the parish: